Brian-Pho/Textbook-Notes/content/posts/books/where-good-ideas-come-from/index.md

 - Think of it like a circle that keeps expanding.
 - Good ideas aren't conjured out of thin air, they're built out of what we already know.
 - E.g. The paper "Are Inventions Inevitable?".
-- The story of innovation is linear, one door opening another.
+- The story of innovation is linear, with one door opening another.
-- Ideas that jump passed closed doors are often short term failures.
+- Ideas that jump pass the closed doors are often short-term failures.
+Right idea, wrong environment.
 - E.g. Babbage's Analytical Engine.
-Right idea, wrong environment.
 - What kind of environment creates good ideas?
     - Ones that help people explore their adjacent possible.
     - Encouraging novel ways of using what we have.
     - To push the adjacent possible.
 To advance.
 To explore.
+- The dominance of multiples in innovation highlights how the adjacent possible is constrained by existing parts and knowledge.
+- Multiples: when several people independently make the same discovery almost simultaneously.
 - What tactics can we use to better explore the adjacent possible?
 - One tactic, the next pattern, is to have the adjacent possible expand itself.
 - E.g. Recursive self-improvement.